AlexHumpert/GDP-Capita_vs_Service_Sector/README.md

 “Structural Transformation” is a theory in economic development that makes the following prediction: **"as a country's economic activity shifts from agriculture, to manufacturing to the services sector, gdp per capita will rise".**

-If this holds true, then the **implications for developing country policy-makers** aiming to raise gdp per capita are significant - support policies that encourage a strcutural transformation of the economy away from low-productivity activites to higher-productivity activities.
+If this holds true, then the **implications for developing country policy-makers** aiming to raise gdp per capita are significant - support policies that encourage a structural transformation of the economy away from low-productivity activites to higher-productivity activities.
 Of course, every country must identify and execute policies tailored to its own needs and goals.
 However, a model describing the relationship between relative service sector size and gdp per capita may be of value to:

 1. Policy makers responsible for managing fiscal and regulatory policies.
 2. Researchers in the field of economic development.
 3. Advocacy groups pressuring governments to invest for a country's future.

-If there is a strong linear relationship, the following policies might be of interest for policy makers.
+If there is a strong linear relationship, the following policies might be of interest.

 1. Investing in education by [supporting/creating STEM courses](https://www.millenniumpoint.org.uk/invest-in-stem/) and widening access to these through scholarship schemes.
 2. Investing in basic technology infrastructure, such as [broadband, open sourced softwares and hardwares.](https://digital-strategy.ec.europa.eu/en/library/study-about-impact-open-source-software-and-hardware-technological-independence-competitiveness-and)